The future of secure communications: device independence in quantum key distribution: Fully Device Independent Quantum Key Distribution (DI-QKD)

 \end{definition} Here, the environment \(\mathcal{Z}\) is allowed arbitrary interactions with all components (including \(\Pi\) as a subroutine, and any other concurrently running protocols $\{\Pi_i\}_i$), and the security guarantee must hold regardless of the surrounding context and any efficient environment.
+In the context of DI-QKD, this indistinguishability principle is operationalized via the following question: \textit{Can Eve distinguish whether she is interacting with the real protocol executed with untrusted, potentially malicious quantum devices, or with an ideal protocol that outputs a uniformly random secret key independent of her side information?} If no efficient test exists that can tell the difference, then the protocol is deemed secure.
+The security of the protocol is ensured by the fact that Eve’s intervention breaks the expected equivalence, which is detected in the security check step of Box 1 (Sec.~\ref{subsec:QKD}) through the \textit{lack} of BI violation.